TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 4/1 John 4.7.md

 ---

-Beloved, let us love one another: for love is of God; and every one that loveth is begotten of God, and knoweth God.
+Beloved, let us love one another, for love is of God; and everyone who loves is born of God, and knows God.